fstrozzi/bioruby-pipengine/README.md

 By using the '--local' option, PipEngine will generate a job script (for each sample) that will save all the output files or folders for a particular step in a local directory (e.g. /tmp).

-By default PipEngine, if not invoked with '--local', will generate output folders directly under the location defined by the ```<ouput>``` tag in the Sample YAML.
-The local solution can be useful when we don't want to save directly to the final location (e.g a slow network storage) or we don't want to keep all the intermediate files but just the final ones.
+By default PipEngine will generate output folders directly under the location defined by the ```<ouput>``` tag in the Sample YAML.
+The local solution instead can be useful when we don't want to save directly to the final location (e.g a slow network storage) or we don't want to keep all the intermediate files but just the final ones.

 With this option enabled, PipEngine will also generate instructions in the job script to copy, at the end of the job, the final output folder from the local temporary directory to the final output folder (i.e. ```<output>```) and then to remove the local copy.